mjwhitta/cli/README.md

 ## Usage

-See the [example](cmd/example) for in-depth usage.
+See the [example](cmd/example) for an in-depth usage.
 Below is a sample usage to create simple main package:

 ```
 package main